“Make things open, it makes them better,” I said.

 From my hospital bed, I can see a cherry tree.
 It’s September, so it’s not in bloom, but I don’t care — I’m delighted to see it because this tree has had a special place in my life for over 15 years, since it features in my wedding vows.
 My Dad reminds me I’m not alone in thinking it is the “loveliest of trees”.

-I always thought of stroke as something that happens to old people.
+I had always thought of stroke as something that happens to old people.
 My grandpa had strokes in his 70s.
 It was a massive shock when my uncle died from a big stroke when he was 60.
 I had never heard of it happening to someone in their mid-forties.

 However, the Stroke Association explains that one in four strokes in the UK happen to people of working age.
 Rebecca just reminded me that TV presenter Andrew Marr had a massive stroke in his early fifties, and he was fit and exercised regularly.